irvifa/rpi/tools/kernel-compilation/README.md

 ` git clone https://github.com/raspberrypi/tools`

-include `/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin` to your PATH
+include `/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin` to your env variable

+` export PATH=$HOME/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin:$PATH` (For x86)

+` export PATH=$HOME/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin:$PATH` (For x86_x64)

 please remember that we can't use the ssh connection inside so better use the https connection